hc333/transit/README.md

 -A textbox to find out which stop a bus is actually approaching next

 -A visual demonstrating the speed and direction of a bus

+And in the Learn about Transit Jupyter Notebook, you can view an earlier iteration of the app run through matplotlib.

+Thanks for viewing!